dhis2/developer-portal/docs/references/global-shell.md

 Recall that without the Global Shell, core apps are loaded at `/dhis-web-<coreAppName>/`, and custom apps are loaded at `/api/apps/<customAppName>/`.

-Now with the Global Shell, app URLs will look like `/apps/<appName>`.
+Now, with the Global Shell, app URLs will look like `/apps/<appName>`.
 The Global Shell is loaded at `/apps/`, and the app name that follows will determine which app to load, e.g. `/apps/dashboard`.

+#### Old URLs get redirected

 Trying to reach an app at one of the old URLs while the Global Shell is active will result in a redirect to the Global Shell, using the URL that will load the respective app there.
 So, if you have links saved that point to one of the older formats, those links will still work: the server will redirect those requests to the new URLs.

+#### Deep linking

 “Deep linking” still works, both with URLs using the new and old format.
 That is, you can save the URL to a particular dashboard, visualization, or data entry context selection, then use that link later to open that same view.

 ### Example

 Take for example a request to `/apps/dashboard#/nghVC4wtyzi`, where `nghVC4wtyzi` is the ID of a dashboard.
 The server sees this request and routes it to the Global Shell, which is an app hosted at `/apps/`.
-The Global Shell loads and starts its routing process.
+The Global Shell loads and starts its routing process: it will construct a URL to load the Dashboard app in an `iframe` with any other URL information it received itself.

 It starts with determining the requested app: It sees `dashboard` as the path segment following `/apps/`, which it uses as the name of the requested app.
 It finds the Dashboard app in the server’s app list, and gets the Dashboard app’s launch path, `/dhis-web-dashboard/index.html`.